Aicardi syndrome: Treatment

-It is important that the girls' eyesight is used in the best possible way.
-They should therefore be examined by a pediatric ophthalmologist at an early stage to investigate visual function and the need for visual aids.
+It is important that the child's eyesight is used in the best possible way, and should therefore be examined by a pediatric ophthalmologist at an early stage to investigate visual function and the need for visual aids.

 Problems from the gastrointestinal tract need to be investigated and can be treated with medication.
-The girls who have difficulty eating may need to receive nutrition via a nasal tube or a so-called button (PEG, percutaneous endoscopic gastrostomy), an operatively created connection to the stomach via the abdominal wall.
-It is important to closely monitor girls' growth.
+If there is difficulty eating, nutrition may need to be received via a nasal tube or a so-called button (PEG, percutaneous endoscopic gastrostomy), an operatively created connection to the stomach via the abdominal wall.
+It is important to closely monitor the child's growth.

-Preventive dental care and contact with a children's dental care specialist (pedodontist) is needed, as the girls may find it difficult to participate in tooth brushing and dental treatments.
+Preventive dental care and contact with a children's dental care specialist (pedodontist) is needed, as the child may find it difficult to participate in tooth brushing and dental treatments.

 Due to the risk of developing scoliosis, the back should be examined regularly.
 Scoliosis is primarily treated with a brace but may sometimes require surgery.

-Girls with Aicardi syndrome need rehabilitation interventions that also include vision rehabilitation.
+Children with Aicardi syndrome need rehabilitation interventions that also include vision rehabilitation.
 A habilitation team includes professional categories with special knowledge of disabilities and their effects on everyday life, health and development.
 The interventions take place in the medical, educational, psychological, social and technical fields.
 They consist, among other things, of investigation, treatment, testing of assistive devices, information about the disability and conversational support.
 Information about society's support and advice on adapting the home and other environments in which the child lives is also given.
 Parents, siblings and other relatives also receive support.
 The family may need help with the coordination of various efforts.

 The interventions are planned based on the needs of the child and the family, vary over time and always take place in close collaboration with people in the child's network.
 In order to develop the ability to communicate, it is important to work early on with educational efforts as well as alternative and supplementary communication routes (AKK).

 A close collaboration takes place with the municipality, which can offer various forms of interventions to facilitate the family's everyday life.
 Personal assistance can be given to those who, due to severe and permanent disabilities, need help with basic needs, but also to expand the possibility of an active life despite extensive disabilities.
 Respite care, a contact family or short-term accommodation are other examples of support measures.

 Adults

-Adult women with Aicardi syndrome need continued habilitation efforts and support in daily life.
+Adults with Aicardi syndrome need continued habilitation efforts and support in daily life.
 This could be, for example, support and care in a home with special services and daily activities.